ProjectsDales Flexible Housing

-Whilst we have considered how our proposal can encourage continuity in Horton-in-Ribblesdale, our design also observes the requirementfor affordable housing to attract a younger generation from a variety of backgrounds.
+Whilst we have considered how our proposal can encourage continuity in Horton-in-Ribblesdale, our design also observes the requirement for affordable housing to attract a younger generation from a variety of backgrounds.
 We have achieved this through the use of a modular design and simple construction, carefully examining how to distribute cost.
-An example of this cost allocation: large windows to one elevation to take advantage of views are offset by limited/no windows elsewhere.
-The intelligent balance of expense/thrift enables these units to be affordable and in addition, the lease of limestone units to the lower ground floors provides a long-term source of income generation.

 Although the upper floors contained in the modular construction are spatially programmed, the limestone shells are left empty allowing residents to initiate workspace or simply use them for storage.
 The limestone walls can be lined to create insulated and habitable space.
 Further flexibility is afforded by the unobstructed roof providing space for expansion in the long-term whereas sliding doors between rooms built into our design offers an opportunity for immediate reconfiguration.

-Unlike many examples of new housing, we have aspired to not simply deliver houses that offer a series of habitable boxes – we have concentrated on the quality of internal spaces to imbue dwellings with character.
+Unlike many examples of new housing, we have concentrated on the quality of internal spaces to imbue dwellings with character.
 Supported by our modular system and the limestone shells as well as location within Horton-in-Ribblesdale – this proposal offers flexible housing, a new tradition of affordable housing as well as continuity and renewal for the village.